 Deductions from my royalty check - form 1065

-Some of my royalty checks from oil companies have deductions for things like transportation, marketing, gathering, etc. There also deductions for various types of taxes.
+Some of my royalty checks from oil companies have deductions for things like transportation, marketing, gathering, etc. There are also deductions for various types of taxes.
 May I take these deductions and taxes on the Federal form 1065?
 My royalty checks come to my LLC.

 1 Like

-Iā€™m not a CPA, but you have 2 choices- gross up the income & then take the deductions to get to your net income; or, show the net income.
-The 1099ā€™s you will be sent might be gross or they may be net so you need to be cognizant of each of those.
+I’m not a CPA, but you have two choices: gross up the income and then take the deductions to get to your net income; or show the net income.
+The 1099s you will be sent might be gross or they may be net, so you need to be cognizant of each of those.
 All companies do it differently.

-The reason to always use gross income, and then deduct the expenses, is because the percentage depletion is 15% of gross royalties.
+The reason to always use gross income and then deduct the expenses is because the percentage depletion is 15% of gross royalties.

-Excellent point TennisDaze.
+Excellent point, TennisDaze.

 When I Google depletion allowance it shows 22% in Oklahoma.
 Is that correct?